Time for warming soups and casseroles.

 Pumpkin – All varieties are good quality and value.

-Sweet Potato – Gold sweet potato is very good quality, but more expensive than usual.
+Sweet Potato – Gold sweet potato is very good quality and value.

-Tomatoes –Will be more expensive than usual due unfavorable growing conditions.
-Cherry and grape tomatoes are particularly scarce.
+Tomatoes – More expensive than usual due to poor growing conditions.
+Cherry and grape tomatoes are very good, however price is up due to increased demand in the market.

 Honey is believed to be the only food that does not spoil.
 Honey found in the tombs of Egyptian pharaohs has been tasted by archaeologists and found to still be edible.